fbpx

 Step 6: Buying assets for your new trucking company

-If you have enough funds and decide to buy assets (commercial vehicle), it’s also better to prioritize quality over price.
+If you have enough funds and decide to buy assets (commercial vehicles), it's also better to prioritize quality over price.

 Paying a hefty price for a new truck/well-maintained truck means less money spent on repairs, maintenance, and downtime thus avoiding issues that might hurt your fleet’s profitability.